Mr Adrian Anderson

 My experience comes from working;

-- As a Adult and young people CBT Therapist- Pattigift Therapy at Forward Thinking Birmingham
+- Being Cognitive Behavioural Therapist and Counsellor- at Pattigift Therapy at Forward Thinking Birmingham and Pattigift Therapy

-- As a couple and relationship counsellor- Relate Birmingham
+- Being a couple and relationship Therapist- at Relate Birmingham

-- As a youth mentor - Birmingham Schools
+- As a youth mentor - at City United, Birmingham Schools and community

 Areas of counselling I deal with